 Help keep One Green Planet free and independent!
 Together we can ensure our platform remains a hub for empowering ideas committed to fighting for a sustainable, healthy, and compassionate world.
 Please support us in keeping our mission strong.

 If you're looking for an Ayurvedic recipe, you will love this dish.
-I call this Ayurvedic falafel because it uses mung beans instead of regular chickpeas along with Ayurvedic spices.
+I call this Ayurvedic falafel because it uses mung bean-peas instead of regular chickpeas along with Ayurvedic spices.
 Ayurveda regards mung beans as ‘king’ of all beans.
-Mung beans help balance all three doshas in our bodies so it is naturally tridoshic and the best part about these beans is it’s easily digested in our bodies in addition to removing toxins along the way.
+Mung beans help balance all three doshas in our bodies so it is naturally tridoshic and the best part about these beans is they're easily digested in our bodies in addition to removing toxins along the way.
 This Ayurvedic recipe has so many advantages, not to mention the AMAZING taste.
 The added side benefits are huge, this dish is cooling for your body in summer, balances your Vata, Pitta, and Kapha doshas, and includes medicinal spices like turmeric, coriander. and cumin which are so beneficial for our bodies.
 Make this Ayurvedic recipe to eat well and feel good!

 Ayurvedic Falafel [Vegan]

 - 1 cup of soaked (overnight) Mung Beans

 - 1 small onion chopped

 - 1/2 cup of chopped cilantro and parsley

 - 1-2 teaspoons each cumin seeds and coriander seeds